junseng12/DBproject/README.md

 Fork this repository

 Create a new branch:

+bash
+복사
+편집
 git checkout -b feature/your-feature-name
 Commit your changes:

+bash
+복사
+편집
 git commit -m "Add your feature"
 Push the branch:

+bash
+복사
+편집
 git push origin feature/your-feature-name
 Open a Pull Request

 License
 This project is licensed under the MIT License

 Contact
-For questions or suggestions, contact: your-email@example.com
+For any questions or suggestions, please contact your-email@example.com